-The 2nd/3rd Australian Light Anti-Aircraft Regiment was initially raised in Melbourne on 1 July 1940, trained at Werribee Race Course and embarked for the Middle East in December 1940.
-The Regiment was ultimately represented by a total of 1,935 servicemen who served with distinction in World War II, with Battle Honours from Tobruk, Crete, the Western Desert, Syria, Port Moresby, Milne Bay, Lae, Buna and Borneo.
+The 2/3rd Australian Light Anti-Aircraft Regiment was raised in Melbourne on 1 July 1940, trained at Werribee Racecourse, and embarked for the Middle East in December 1940.
+The Regiment was ultimately represented by a total of 1,935 servicemen who served with distinction in World War II, experiencing combat at Tobruk, Crete, the Western Desert, Syria, Port Moresby, Milne Bay, Lae, Buna and Borneo.

 The Regiment experienced a high number of casualties through deaths, wounded and prisoners of war.
 In mid-1945 the Regiment Association was formed ‘to preserve the memory of fallen comrades, retain friendships made on service, the arrangement of functions and social occasions, and the giving of practical assistance to “ex-Regiment” men in cases of distress’.
 The Association continues to be active, with its current membership drawn from the descendants of the original members.

 If you have enjoyed browsing our web site, the Association would appreciate your donation to enable us to continue to maintain and improve our web site, which records the history and achievements of the 2nd/3rd Australian Light Anti-Aircraft Regiment and Association in particular and the role of anti-aircraft units in general.

 Stay up-to-date with the latest news and events of the 2/3rd Australian Light Anti-Aircraft Regiment Association, dedicated to honouring the brave servicemen who served in World War II.